ethereum/solidity-blog/_posts/2021-01-25-solidity-developer-survey-2020-results.md

 ![Solidity Usage](/img/2021/01/usingsol.png)

-43% of respondents rate themselves Solidity experts with an expertise level of 8 or higher (out of 10).
+43% of respondents rate themselves Solidity experts with an expertise level of 8 (out of 10) or higher.
 Only 10% rank themselves in the beginner stages with an expertise level of 3 or lower.

 ![Expertise](/img/2021/01/solexpertise.png)